buzzkillb/bitpeer.py/README.md

-# bitpeer.py - Bitcoin Protocol
+# bitpeer.py - Bitcoin protocol

 A pure Python3 bitcoin protocol implementation.

 This library is a fork of the existing software https://github.com/perone/protocoin.